postmannen/steward/README.md

 ### How to Run

+#### nats-server (the message broker)

 The broker for messaging is Nats-server from <https://nats.io>.
 Download, run it, and use the `-brokerAddress` flag on Steward to point to it.

+There is a lot of different variants of how you can setup and confiure Nats.
+Full mesh, leaf node, TLS, Authentication, and more.
+You can read more about how to configure the Nats broker called nats-server at <https://nats.io/>.

+Some example configuration for the nats-server are located in the `doc` folder in this repository.

+#### Steward

 On some central server which will act as your command and control server.